 While traditional distilled and undistilled alcohol is still the most widely consumed form of the substance, there are a range of products that contain alcohol.
 Some of these have raised concerns due to their marketability to children and their low regulations.
 Some of the most common alcohol-containing products include:

-Alcohol energy drinks - Alcoholic energy drinks have been around for over a decade, though stronger regulations have led to the drinks being banned or having to rebrand. the most notable case was Four Loko, which despite its 12% ABV was marketed as an energy drink until it was banned in 2010 and reintroduced as a purely alcoholic beverage.
+Alcohol energy drinks - Alcoholic energy drinks have been around for over a decade, though stronger regulations have led to the drinks being banned or having to be rebranded.
+The most notable case was Four Loko, which, despite its 12% ABV, was marketed as an energy drink until it was banned in 2010 and reintroduced as a purely alcoholic beverage.

 Hard seltzers - Hard seltzers such as White Claw have risen in popularity in the last few years as a lower-alcohol alternative to other beverages.
 This has made them popular amongst teens and young people as the popular opinion is they do not get you drunk, though this is not the case at all.